muratk5n/thirdwave/en/README.md

 ---

-Does that Arctic Vault store the PDF of all books ever published?
+Does that Arctic Vault store the PDFs of all books ever published?
 Need that shit.

 ---